How do I use Climate-Smart Crop?

 We have built close relationships with industrial and academic experts in the field; with meteorology links with the University of Reading, University of Manchester and University of Leicester.
 Our forecasts are also well calibrated with observations, to provide the best possible analyses of local climate.
 Finally, we provide farm-field level detail and insights into weather variability within each season, a unique feature not available from other suppliers.
 We have summarised our early verification results.

-How do our forecasts compare to competitors?
+How do our forecasts compare to observations?

 What is unique about our seasonal forecasts?